sandeepdas131999/AWS-Config-Rules/README.md

         }

     ec2 = boto3.resource("ec2")
     # Inspect all security groups.
     for security_group in security_groups:
-# Retrieves IP permissions.
+        # Get IP permissions.
-        ip_permissions = ec2.
-SecurityGroup(
+        ip_permissions = ec2.SecurityGroup(
                                            security_group["groupId"]
                                           ).ip_permissions
-# Check for violations.
+        # Inspect for violations.
         violation = find_violation(
             ip_permissions,
             rule_parameters
         )

-# If anything other than None is returned, it returns NON_COMPLIANT and its contents as violations.
+        If anything other than # None is returned, NON_COMPLIANT and its contents will be returned as a violation. if violation:
-        if violation:
             return {
                 "compliance_type": "NON_COMPLIANT",
                 "annotation": violation
             }

-# Returns APPLY because the check passed.
+    # COMPLIANT is returned because the inspection passed.
     return {
         "compliance_type": "COMPLIANT",
         "annotation": "This resource is compliant with the rule."
     }

-# Lambda's main function.
-Called for each resource to be checked.
+The main function of # Lambda.
+It is called for each resource to be inspected.
-# Use the following three of the events:
+Use the following three of # event.
-# invokeevent/configurationItem: Resource settings
+# invokingEvent/configurationItem: Resource settings
-# ruleParameters: Array of rule parameters  -> (key, value) Array ofin AWS Config Rules
+# ruleParameters: Rule parameters in AWS Config Rules -> array of (key, value)
-# resultToken: Token to use when putting the result into AWS  To Config Tokens to use when
+# resultToken: Token to use when putting the result in AWS Config
 def lambda_handler(event, context):

-# Each data / parameter / token retrieve
+    #Retrieve each data/parameter/token
     invoking_event = json.loads(event["invokingEvent"])
     configuration_item = invoking_event["configurationItem"]
     rule_parameters = json.loads(event["ruleParameters"])